Dengtiel/alu-shell/basics/README.md

 ### 4-listmorefiles
 - **Description**: Displays the contents of the current directory, including hidden files, in long format.
 - **Command Used**: ls -la

+### 5-listfilesdigitonly
+- **Description**: Displays the contents of the current directory in long format, including hidden files, with numeric user and group IDs.
+- **Command Used**: ls -lan